bioinformatics-policlinicogemelli/Varan-Release/README.md

 This can be done in two different ways:

-<b>tsv file</b>: user must preapare a tsv file containing all of the vcf files' paths <b>Folder</b>: user must organize a folder containing all of the vcf files and a csv file where the patient IDs and samples IDs are listed.
+<b>tsv file</b>: user must prepare a tsv file containing all of the vcf files' paths <b>Folder</b>: user must organize a folder containing all of the vcf files and a csv file where the patient IDs and samples IDs are listed.
 The structure of this folder have to follow the one reported below </li>

 ```
 input_folder/